gamblevore/speedie/README.md

 * Can make command-line apps or GUI apps.
 * IPC lets you communicate and spread work across multiple processes.
 * Has a native IDE (Perry), written specifically for Speedie.
+* Competitive at multiple purposes.
+Good at fast and heavy-duty data-processing... or just making little tools with few lines of code... or writing large well-structured programs that deal with a lot of complexity.

 # Power Features #
 * Generally runs faster than most other languages.
 Even basic things like reading/writing to files runs faster than the "obvious" way to do it in C++.
 (Not because C++ is slow, but because the fast way to read files in C++, requires you to avoid FILE-pointers/ifstreams/fread and do everything using low-level Unix APIs.)
 * Doesn't infantilise you like Javascript or java does.
-Allows you to mess around with pointers or structs if you need... although its usually buggier approach.
+Allows you to mess around with pointers or structs if you need... although its usually a buggier approach.
 * Integrates with C easily, so you can call C-library functions easily, if you need to, with no overhead.